-At the same time, local communities turned to environmentally unsustainable indoor cultivation practices within the county, to protect their multigenerational commitment to stay on the land and avoid the trap of rural poverty.
-Indoor production in Mendocino County spread south, on the grid; and underground off the grid in the watersheds, using diesel generators to avoid aerial detection.
-It also spread to public lands and remote locations of private timber estates, as had outdoor production before it.

-The California Department of Justice lost its CAMP report records between 1997-2003, so it is difficult to tell exactly when things changed.
+During this same time period, to avoid detection, local communities turned to environmentally unsustainable indoor cultivation practices within the county, to protect their multigenerational commitment to stay on the land and avoid the trap of rural poverty.
+This in turn led to increased indoor production in urban centers south of Mendocino County with the ironic result that a shift towards indoor production, intended to preserve a rural way of life, fostered the growth of competition from urban production.
+The California Department of Justice lost its CAMP report records between 1997-20032, so it is difficult to tell exactly when things changed.
 But after 2003, the geography and logic of eradication had shifted, towards increasingly high plant count operations in remote locations on public and private lands across the state rather than intensively focused on Mendocino and Humboldt.